Qwertycrackers/crumtest/README.md

 tested.
 As far as a know, there are no assignments which include input with brackets or output with curly braces.
 If there ever are, this program will need a more intelligent delineation scheme.
 For now, however, this will be fine.

+To clarify, `crumtest` reads literally every character between the `[]` and `{}`.
+This means, if your output includes a new line, then a new line should appear in the test case.
+As an example, most hello-world programs print a new line after the output.
+If your hello-world does this, then a correct test file would actually look like the following.

+    []
+    {Hello World!
+    }

+Yes, this does look awkward.
+But it is the simplest way to communicate the exact correct sequence of characters to the program.
+Another nuance is that the program looks only at the **output** of the program, and will not check against input.
+Some example docs will simply be a play-by-play of the terminal, and in this case, the output will need to be omitted from the test case.
+Example: Your program has a use case like so:

+    >./program
+    Give me a number! -> 4
+    Give me another number! -> 5

+    Numbers were: 4 5
+    >

+You would not be able you simple copy this verbatim into a test file, because the user inputs and program outputs need to be separated.
+A `crumtest` test file for this interaction could be the following:

+    [4
+    5]

+    {Give me a number! -> Give me another number -> Numbers were: 4 5
+    }

+As you can see, because the **user** entered the `4\n5\n`, those need to be in the **input** section.
+Likewise, the output section should not include these new lines, because the program does not print them out.

+The syntax described above is more difficult than I prefer, and I am open to suggestions as to how the system can be improved.
+However, the current model will get the job done.
+Additionally, if you are a Purdue student, I will try to maintain a list of canonical test-case files in the **Wiki** section of this page (found above).
+You may simply check if the current assignment has files up there, and use the ones I have written.
+Contributions to this list are, of course, welcome.

 ## How to Get It
 Seeing as `crumtest` is a simple open-source package, there are multiple ways to get the software.